Login

 3. In case of prequalification requirements: If the Ministry of Energy (ED) sets a prequalification requirement, applicants must be prequalified to participate in the application process.
 The prequalification requirements and the deadline for submission of necessary documents will be specified in the announcement.
 The ED decides which applicants are ultimately prequalified.

-Subsequently, and no later than two years after the licensing decision, the developer must design a detailed plan to be submitted to the Norwegian Water Resources and Energy Directorate (NVE) for approval.
+Subsequently, and no later than two years after the licensing decision, the developer shall prepare a detail plan to be submitted to the Norwegian Water Resources and Energy Directorate (NVE) for approval.
 The application should provide information on and describe the planned construction of the facility and account for financial, resource, technical, environmental, and safety aspects of the development and operation of the facility.
-The detailed plan also needs to be sent for consultation before it can be approved.
-Once the NVE has made a decision on the approved detailed plan, the facility must be built and put into operation within three years.
+The detail plan also needs to be sent for consultation before it can be approved.
+Once the NVE has made a decision on the approved detail plan, the facility must be built and put into operation within three years.

 Please do not hesitate to contact us if you would like to know more about the licence application process for offshore wind power in Norway.